-•The Independent Study Contract is an extensive document developed at the beginning of the school year by the credentialed teacher, the student and the student's parent/guardians.
+The Independent Study Contract (Master Agreement) outlines the parent, student and credentialed teacher's rights, roles and responsibilities in the program.
+It is signed twice yearly.
+The Learning Plan is an extensive document developed at the beginning of the school year by the credentialed teacher, the student and the student's parent/guardians.
 This agreement is built from a combination of baseline assessments of academic skills/knowledge, information gathered from the parents and input from the student.
 This document then guides the student as they study and master the knowledge and skills addressed in the Content Standards.
-The independent study meetings have allowed parents to have a voice in the ways that collaboration best occurs for each student and family.
+It is reviewed consistently throughout the year.
+Regular independent study meetings (Family Meetings) allow parents to have a voice in the ways that collaboration best occurs for each student and family.
+During these meetings, parents, teachers and students: